Cross-Domain Document Layout Analysis Using Document Style Guide: Related Work

 \section{Related Work}

-\textbf{Document Layout Analysis.} Document layout analysis (DLA) task processing methods can be bifurcated as processing based on traditional and deep learning methods.
-The traditional methods generally use traditional image segmentation algorithms to divide the layout.
-With the increase in page layout complexity, traditional DLA methods can no longer meet processing needs, and methods based on deep learning have gradually become the focus of attention.
-At present, deep learning-based methods are no longer sufficient to simply divide the high-level semantic area of documents and begin to pay more attention to the model's processing speed and generalization.
-Lu~\etal~\cite{lu2021probabilistic} mining utilizes humans¡¯ unique perception and recognition ability of text regions in complex layouts and proposes a document segmentation probability framework.
-It is worth mentioning that they conceptualize text homogeneity into gestalts displayed in text regions.
-In recent years, pre-training technology has been widely used, and it has played an irreplaceable effect.
-In order to make full use of the document information, Xu~\etal~\cite{xu2020layoutlm} proposed a LayoutLM to jointly model the relationship between the text in the document and the layout information.
-Studer~\etal~\cite{studer2019comprehensive} found that whether ImageNet's pre-trained DLA model can help analyze historical documents.
-In order to consistently extract high-quality text from formatted pdfs, Soto~\etal~\cite{soto2019visual} proposed an object detection technology with enhanced context features to segment documents.
-Minouei~\etal~\cite{minouei2021document} are no longer limited to using FCN-based semantic segmentation methods.
-They try to use a deep neural network inspired by natural scene object detectors for document layout analysis.
-Xu~\etal~\cite{xu2018multi} began to pay attention to the relevance of document layout analysis tasks.
-They trained a multi-task FCN for document layout analysis.
-Ma~\etal~\cite{ma2020joint} trained an end-to-end trainable framework to process historical document content.
-They combined character detection and recognition with layout analysis in the framework.
+\textbf{{Document Layout Analysis.}} {Processing methodologies for document layout analysis (DLA) can be classified into two categories: traditional and deep learning-based.
+Traditionally, the former utilizes image segmentation algorithms to partition the layout.
+However, as the complexity of page layouts has escalated, traditional DLA methods have become inadequate for satisfying the processing requirements.
+Consequently, the focus has shifted toward deep-learning-based approaches, which have gained considerable attention.
+Presently, deep learning-based methods not only emphasize the division of high-level semantic areas within documents, but also emphasize the model’s processing speed and generalization capabilities.} Lu~\etal~\cite{lu2021probabilistic} {utilized the unique perception and recognition abilities of humans in text regions in complex layouts and introduced a document segmentation probability framework.
+It is worth mentioning that they conceptualized text homogeneity into gestalts displayed in text regions.
+In recent years, pre-training technology has been widely used and has had an irreplaceable effect.} {To} make full use of the document information, Xu~\etal~\cite{xu2020layoutlm} {proposed LayoutLM to jointly model the relationship between the text in a document and the layout information.} Studer~\etal~\cite{studer2019comprehensive} {found that ImageNet's pretrained DLA model can help analyze historical documents.} {To consistently extract high-quality text from formatted PDFs,} Soto~\etal~\cite{soto2019visual} devised an object detection technology with enhanced context features to segment documents. {The study conducted by} Minouei~\etal~\cite{minouei2021document} {was no longer limited to the application of FCN-based semantic segmentation methods.
+They used a deep neural network inspired by natural-scene object detectors for document layout analysis.} Xu~\etal~\cite{xu2018multi} {focused on the relevance of document layout analysis tasks.
+They trained a multitask FCN for document layout analysis.} Ma~\etal~\cite{ma2020joint} trained an end-to-end trainable framework to process historical document content.
+They combined character detection and recognition with layout analysis {in their framework}.